By

 An Employer Faces Issues with an Employee Taking Long Bathroom Breaks

-If you believe that an employee’s bathroom breaks are longer than average, consider that there may be other issues, such as a medical condition, causing the behavior.
-As a best practice, have a Human Resources representative or a manager talk to the employee privately to determine if there is a reason for the lengthy breaks.
+If you believe an employee’s bathroom breaks are longer than average, consider that there may be other issues, such as a medical condition, causing the behavior.
+As a best practice, have a Human Resources representative or a manager privately talk with the employee to determine if there is a reason for the lengthy breaks.

 If a health condition exists and reasonable accommodations are necessary, ask the employee to provide medical certification from their healthcare provider and Family and Medical Leave Act (FMLA) paperwork, if applicable, to ensure the additional time is protected.